-This report deals specifically with the potential impacts to the intertidal habitat associated with the proposed conveyor corridor between the Boodarie stockyards and the shiploading facilities, including where the conveyor will cross West Creek to Finucane Island (Figure 1-1).
-The intertidal areas that will be impacted by these terrestrial works are typical of arid zone coastlines of the north-west of Australia and are characterised by stands of mangroves along seaward margins of tidal channels and creeks.
+This report deals specifically with the potential impacts to the intertidal habitat associated with the proposed conveyor corridor between the Boodarie stockyards and the shiploading facilities, including where the conveyor will cross West Creek to Finucane Island (Figure 1-1), and potential dewatering discharge into Salmon Creek.
+The intertidal areas that would be impacted by these terrestrial works are typical of arid zone coastlines of the north-west of Australia and are characterised by stands of mangroves along seaward margins of tidal channels and creeks.
 Mangrove height and density typically decreases with distance from mean water level due to increased soil salinity and decreased tidal inundation.
 Upper intertidal areas are a mosaic of samphires and other salt marsh plants, cyanobacterial mats and large areas of bare substrate.